EmilyEmmi/Baba-Is-You---Metatext-Mod/exfeatures.md

 <img src="gifs/text prefix.gif" alt="gif is not render :(" width="400"/>

 This prefix goes before any word, parsing it as metatext.
 Make TEXT_ BABA IS YOU to make BABA text YOU!
-Simply don't omit the file "text_ prefix.lua" to get this word.
 Note: Baba will not send a text message.

 ### META / UNMETA